[ Author Index | Subject Index ]

 God and the Meaning of Life

 Is God needed for life to be meaningful?
 Is it even conceivable that the meaning of life could be found in God?
 Would the existence of God, one way or the other, have any implications for the meaning of life at all?
 And what exactly do we mean by the meaning of life, anyway?
-Ryan Stringer touches on these and related questions in order to elucidate the relationship between the existence of God and the meaning of life.
+This essay touches on these and related questions in order to elucidate the relationship between the existence of God and the meaning of life.

 Objective Ethics Without Religion